onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "Engagement-farming is rent-seeking in the attention/information economy.
 It is polluting X because it pays.
 We’d be wise to systematically penalize it so it doesn’t spread and evolve." - [Bret Weinstein](https://x.com/BretWeinstein/status/1864008116960129516)

+> "We stand atop a local optima in which our networks optimize for an outcome (attentional engagement) that fundamentally precludes large-scale sensemaking and selective evolution at the emergent scale of society." - [Matthew Pirkowski](https://x.com/MattPirkowski/status/1283853553417637888)

 > "The task of universal pragmatics is to identify and reconstruct universal conditions of possible mutual understanding." - [Jürgen Habermas](https://www.azquotes.com/quote/1108143)